 Mr. McKenna has served as one of our directors since December 2012.
-He is a managing partner of Advent and coordinates the firm's investment efforts in the North American industrial sector.
+He retired from his position as the managing partner of Advent in April 2022, where he coordinated the firm's investment efforts in the North American industrial sector.
 Mr. McKenna joined Advent in 1992 and for eight years held various positions, including head of the firm's Hong Kong office.
 In 2000, he joined Bain Capital, where he spent three years as a senior dealmaker working on large investments in the industrial, retail and consumer sectors before rejoining Advent in 2003.
-Mr. McKenna currently serves on the boards of directors of BOS Solutions Ltd., Serta Simmons Bedding LLC and Culligan International Group and previously served on the boards of ABC Supply Co.
-Inc., Aspen Technology Inc., Boart Longyear Limited, Bradco Supply, Keystone Automotive Operations Inc. and RGL Reservoir Management Inc. He holds an A.B. in English from Dartmouth College.
+Mr. McKenna previously served on the boards of Serta Simmons Bedding LLC, ABC Supply Co.
+Inc., Aspen Technology Inc., Boart Longyear Limited, BOS Solutions Ltd., Bradco Supply, Culligan International Group, Keystone Automotive Operations Inc. and RGL Reservoir Management Inc. He holds an A.B. in English from Dartmouth College.
 We believe that Mr. McKenna's experience at Advent and experience as a director of numerous private and public companies qualify him to serve as one of our directors.

-O ROBERT NIPPER
+ROBERT NIPPER

-Mr. Nipper is our Chief Executive Officer, a position he has held since November 2016.
-He has served as a member of our Board since 2012.
-He previously served as our Chief Executive Officer from December 2012 until April 2016 and as Executive Chairman from April 2016 until February 2017.
-Mr. Nipper co-founded NCS in 2006.
+Mr. Nipper has served as one of our directors since December 2012.
+Mr. Nipper co-founded NCS and served as our Chief Executive Officer from November 2016 until November 2022 and from December 2012 until April 2016.
+He previously served as our Executive Chairman from April 2016 until February 2017.
 He has more than 30 years of industry experience and has invented several patented technologies relating to downhole oil and natural gas and geothermal service equipment.
 Prior to founding NCS, Mr. Nipper spent 18 years with Tri-State Oil Tools Inc. and Baker Hughes, including various operations and sales management positions.
 Prior to leaving Baker Hughes, he held the position of North American Marketing Manager.
 We believe Mr. Nipper's extensive experience as the co-founder of NCS and over 30 years of industry experience provide insight and informational knowledge about our company and qualify him to serve as one of our directors.